artemis-yl/artemis-yl.github.io/_posts/2018-12-05-PIDpendulum.md

 - to cut and set up the pendulum
 - connect and solder the wires
+- most of the tuning with Kyle, but Adrian and Nebojsa also spent many hours with us
+- writing the first draft of the report and editing

-- most of the tuning with Kyle, but Adrian and Nebojsa also spent many hours with us Other fixed several issues with our wire connections,  took videos and pictures, and wrote most the report.
+The other coded several of the functions not provided by the course, fixed several issues with our wire connections, took videos and pictures, and wrote most the report.

 <p>&nbsp;</p>